-How dangerous is the high-altitude road to Lungzang La in Tibet?
+How dangerous is the high-mountain road to Lungzang La in Tibet?

-Lungzang La is an extreme high-mountain pass reaching a staggering elevation of 5,319m (17,450ft) above sea level, located in Xaitongmoin County, Shigatse, within the Tibet Autonomous Region of China.
-The road to the summit, known as the Qingqu Line, is a brutal test of human and mechanical endurance.
-Crossing the pass means driving at an altitude where oxygen is dangerously thin and the weather can turn lethal in minutes.
-This is one of the highest vehicle tracks in the world, where the isolation is total and the terrain is unforgiving to anyone without a prepared 4x4 and high-altitude driving experience.
+Lungzang La is an extreme high-mountain pass at an elevation of 5,319 meters (17,450 ft) above sea level, located in Xaitongmoin County of the Shigatse Prefecture, within the Tibet Autonomous Region of China.
+The road across the summit, designated as the Qingqu Line, is one of the highest vehicle tracks in the world.

 | Road facts: Lungzang La (Qingqu Line) | |